Step 1 - Registering the application

 We will normally visit the site to assess the impact of your proposal on your property, your neighbour's property and the surrounding area.

-We will contact you if there are any amendments required, although there may some circumstances where amendments cannot be achieved.
+We will contact you if any changes are needed.
+There may some circumstances where changes cannot be achieved.

 Step 5 - Reporting and recommending